Skip to content

 For information please contact Greg Myddelton, Head of Partnerships and Delivery at greg.myddelton@essex.police.uk.

-Restorative and Mediation Service Co-Ordinator (Kelvedon) Job Details | Essex Police and Kent Police
+Find out more Sexual Abuse Partnership Co-Ordinator (Kelvedon) Job Details | Essex Police and Kent Police

-For the full job description please click here.
+For the full job description please click here

 Essex Restorative Justice & Mediation Service Volunteer Facilitator